OrchardCMS/Orchard/README.md

 Orchard is currently in version **[1.10.1](https://github.com/OrchardCMS/Orchard/releases/tag/1.10.1)** and **[1.9.3](https://github.com/OrchardCMS/Orchard/releases/tag/1.9.3)**:

-- *1.10* is the latest major version which introduces more impactful changes and new features as well.
-If you're new to Orchard, you should start with this version.
+- *1.10.1* is the latest minor version that contains bugfixes and the more impactful changes and new features added in the latest major version (*1.10*). **If you're new to Orchard, you should use this version.**
 - *1.9.3* contains further bugfixes in addition to *1.9.2* and these versions are based on the feature set of Orchard *1.9*.

 We invite participation by the developer community in shaping the project’s direction, so that we can publicly validate our designs and development approach.